 This item includes only loans taken out and entirely or partially repaid during the reference year.
+These types of loans typically include operating loans and lines of credit.
 For example, if an operation took out a \$100,000 operating loan and had repaid all but \$20,000 by the end of the year, record \$80,000 in Item 2 as the loan amount taken out and repaid during the year.
-Record the \$20,000 debt balance in the Item 3 table.
+Record the remaining \$20,000 debt balance in the Item 3 table.

-Loans acquired through access to "lines of credit" would be reported in Item 2.
-Any outstanding balance on December 31 would be reported in Item 3 following the same instruction as provided for the above example.
+Loans acquired through access to "lines of credit" require a special treatment, and if used are included in Item 2.
+If the operation used a \$100,000 line of credit at any point during the year but did not have an outstanding balance at the end of the year, they would report \$100,000 in item 2 and report nothing in item 3.
+Alternatively, any outstanding balance on December 31 would be reported in Item 3 following the same instruction as provided for the above example.

-Responses to this question helps us gauge the share of farms that use debt during the year but do not have any debt outstanding at year end and provides help in evaluating the amount of interest paid by the operation.
+Responses to this question helps us gauge the share of farms that use debt during the year, as well as their interest expenses paid by the operation.

-Debt by Lender Table: Item 3
+5.13.1 Debt by Lender Table: Item 3

 If the operation had debt at the end of the reference year, the table in this item must be completed.
 Include debt on the producer's house only if it was owned by the operation.
-Refer to Section I, Item 1a to determine if the producer's house was owned by the operation and included in assets.
+Refer to Section J (CRR)/Section I (Oats, Peanuts, Soybeans), Item 1a to determine if the producer's house was owned by the operation and included in assets.
 Record line of credit balances outstanding at the end of the year in the same manner as any other conventional loans.